English Foxhound at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are English Foxhounds good family pets?
+Are English Foxhounds good with children and other pets?

 The English Foxhound exemplifies a unique form of intelligence, a testament to centuries of specialized breeding for a singular, demanding purpose.
 Their profound olfactory acuity, unwavering persistence, and intricate social cognition redefine what it means to be 'smart,' reminding us that true canine intelligence comes in many remarkable forms.